DataDog/libdatadog/docs/RFCs/delivering-different-features.md

 cargo build --features symbolizer telemetry crash-tracking
 ```

-#### Delivery
+*Delivery step*

 CI pipelines are created with the required features.

+### 3 Intermediate builds to produce shared libraries

+For the languages that need shared libraries, we can add an intermediate build step, which selects the APIs that need to be kept and published.
+This intermediate build step can be either in the per-language CIs or within the libdatadog distribution steps.

+Pros
++ Fine grain control over what is delivered

+Cons
+- Additional complexity (slower iterations to produce artifacts)

+#### Example through Ruby

+*Current state*

+- Libdatadog release builds a static and a dynamic library for profiling, which gets uploaded as a tarball to GitHub.
+- The scripts in the ruby/ folder in the libdatadog repository take the GitHub release, keeps only the dynamic library, adds a few Ruby helpers, packages and uploads it as the "libdatadog" gem to rubygems.org.
+- Downstream dd-trace-rb consumes the "libdatadog" gem, using the shared library inside.

+*Proposed change*

+- Libdatadog release builds only a static library with all features.
+This gets released.
+- We update the scripts in the ruby folder to take as an input the static library and to repackage it as a dynamic library containing only the APIs that Ruby makes use of.
+That dynamic library gets uploaded as the "libdatadog" gem to rubygems.org
+- Same as above -- no changes needed.

 ## Recommended

-I think we can do both proposed solutions.
-For the languages that require shared libraries, we can have the feature solution.
+I would recommend a mix of solution 1 and 2.
+For the languages that require shared libraries, we can use the feature solution (solution 2).
-We can deliver a large static library for languages that link against a static library.
+We can deliver a single static library (with all features) for languages that can link against a static library.